12

 • 9

 $\begingroup$ I asked the question you've cited.
 I'm relatively new to SE so I apologize for any lapses on my part.
 However, why do you (or the community as a whole) think questions of the kind I asked should be avoided?
 Where I'm coming from: I don't want to post them as separate questions because that would involve me restating the setup 6 times for several closely linked questions, and an answerer who might be able to deal with them comprehensively would be inconvenienced.
-Alternatively, I could have left it at "Explain the BCS Hamiltonian", but then the answerer wouldn't know what I didn't understand. $\endgroup$ Jun 1, 2015 at 12:33
+Alternatively, I could have left it at "Explain the BCS Hamiltonian", but then the answerer wouldn't know what I didn't understand. $\endgroup$ Commented Jun 1, 2015 at 12:33

 • $\begingroup$ The help center page on questions to avoid emphasizes avoiding subjective questions, and says that I asked the question you've cited.
 The page in the help center about questions to avoid says, "Your questions should be reasonably scoped.
 If you can imagine an entire book that answers your question, you’re asking too much."
 Do you think my questions scope was that broad?
-A previous question on the meta deals with the same issue but provides no explanation for the policy. $\endgroup$ Jun 1, 2015 at 13:05
+A previous question on the meta deals with the same issue but provides no explanation for the policy. $\endgroup$ Commented Jun 1, 2015 at 13:05

 • 2